 Please enter your age: -1 Number must be at minimum 1.
 Please enter your age: twenty five 'twenty five' is not an integer.
 Please enter your age: 25 You are an Adult!

 Method 3: Implementing Recursion

-Another way of prompting the user to enter a valid input every time the user enters an invalid value is to make use of recursion.
+Another way of prompting the user to enter a valid input every time the user enters an invalid value is to use recursion.
 Recursion allows you to avoid the use of a loop.
 However, this method works fine most of the time unless the user enters the invalid data too many times.
 In that case, the code will terminate with a

 RuntimeError: maximum recursion depth exceeded.

 def valid_input(): try: age = int(input("Enter your Age: ")) except ValueError: print("Please Enter a valid age.
 The Age must be a numerical value!") return valid_input() if age <= 0: print("Your Age must be a positive numerical value!") return valid_input() else: return age x = valid_input() if x >= 18: print("You are an Adult!") else: print("You are not an Adult!")

 Enter your Age: -1 Your Age must be a positive numerical value!
 Enter your Age: twenty five Please Enter a valid age.
 The Age must be a numerical value!
 Enter your Age: 25 You are an Adult!

 Method 4: A Quick Hack Using Lambda Function

 Though this method might not be the best in terms of code complexities, however, it might come in handy in situations where you want to use a function once and then throw it away after the purpose is served.
 Also, this method displays how long pieces of codes can be minimized, hence this method makes a worthy entry into the list of our proposed solutions.